 The Lawyers' Fund is administered by a Board of Trustees appointed by the Court of Appeals.
 Since 1981, the Board has been composed of five members of the bar and two business and community leaders.
-The Trustees serve renewable three-year terms.
-They receive no compensation for their services.
 The Fund's office is located in Albany.
-The Trustees are assisted by a five-member staff composed of Michael J. Knight, Executive Director and Counsel; Gabriel Huertas, Assistant Counsel; Keri Cleveland, Investigator, Jahnel Kaczor, Administrative Secretary and Ashley Fitzgerald, Secretary.
+The Trustees are assisted by a five-member staff composed of Michael J. Knight, Executive Director and Counsel; Gabriel Huertas, Deputy Counsel; Keri Remington, Investigator, Jahnel Kaczor, Administrative Secretary and Ashley Fitzgerald, Secretary.